 All About Short Term Stock Price Volatility

 Stock prices are a reflection of estimates of future value.
 When negative news hits, investors bail out and prices plunge.
 Volatility has a big effect on stock investing, which stocks to buy and timing of buys.
-It’s posed as an investment factor or signal and truthfully, these volatile movements do indicate a lot about investor values and confidence.
+It’s posed as an investment factor or signal (of crashes too) and truthfully, these volatile movements do indicate a lot about investor values and confidence.

 Is stock price volatility a warning, a guide for long term investment or a source of big profits for day traders?
 Does volatility in stock prices foretell of something short term, or is it really telling us how to invest long term?